Anto26/SquaresGame/README.md

 # Squares_Game
-A simple game about rotating squares, written with C++ and through SFML library.
+A simple game about rotating squares, written in C++ using the SFML library.